 In October 2020, the EU also released the Chemicals Strategy for Sustainability (CSS), which aims to promote innovation regarding safe and sustainable chemicals and to strengthen health and environmental protection against hazardous chemicals.
-There are 56 action plans in the annex of CSS, and these actions will be implemented in the future.
-The EU received feedback on the Inception Impact Assessment of the amendments to the REACH and CLP regulations from May 4, 2021 to June 1, 2021, after which the EU conducted a public consultation on the amendments to the CLP Regulation from August 9, 2021 to November 15, 2021, and on the REACH Regulation from January 20, 2022 to April 15, 2022.
-In the amendments to the REACH Regulation, restrictions on the use of chemical substances based on the concept of "essential use" were considered.
-The amendments to the CLP Regulation propose to classify and label endocrine disruption (ED), PBT/vPvB, and persistent, mobile, and toxic (PMT/vPvM) as new hazards ahead of GHS, and to promote only the introduction of new hazards by way of revision by the Commission Delegated Regulation.
-The draft of the Delegated Regulation was announced on September 20, 2022, public consultation started on the same day, and the TBT committee was notified on the following day, September 21.
-The introduction of these new hazards is a proposal that undermines the harmonization with the international GHS standards, and the Japanese domestic industry submitted comments, but the final draft of the Delegated Regulation was sent to Parliament and the Council on December 19, 2022.
+As part of this strategy, the EU is working on amending the 2021 REACH Regulation and the CLP Regulation.
+In the amendments to the REACH Regulation, registration of polymers and restrictions on the use of chemical substances based on the concept of "essential use" were considered, and public consultation was conducted from January 2022 to April of the same year.
+In the amendments to the CLP Regulation, a draft of the Delegated Regulation, which classifies and labels endocrine disrupting (ED), persistent, bioaccumulative, toxic (PBT/vPvB), persistent, mobile, and toxic (PMT/vPvM) as new hazards ahead of GHS, was announced on September 20, 2022, and the TBT committee was notified on the following day, September 21.
+The introduction of these new hazards is a proposal that undermines the harmonization with the international GHS standards, and the Japanese domestic industry submitted comments, but the Regulation was promulgated as the Commission Delegated Regulation ((EC) 2023/707) on March 31, 2023.
+Furthermore, a draft amendment setting forth requirements for digital labels and online sales was published on December 19, 2022, notified to the TBT committee on April 17, 2023, and entered into force on April 20, 2023.

-Based on the CSS, the new hazards will be used not only for chemicals management but also as a standard for disclosure in the EU such as taxonomy and CSRD (Corporate Sustainability Reporting Directive).
-The EU will develop proposals for amendments to the REACH and CLP Regulations during 2023.
-As the effects of the REACH and CLP Regulations may extend beyond the EU, developments in the regulation of chemicals in the EU need to be closely monitored.
+Based on the CSS, the new hazards will be included not only in chemicals management but also as in a standard for disclosure in the EU such as the Delegated Act on Taxonomy for Classifying Sustainable Business Activities and the Sustainability Reporting Directive.

+On the other hand, the EU proposed at the UN GHS Sub-Committee meeting in December 2022 to introduce the new hazard classification introduced in the CLP Regulation into the UN GHS, and this proposal is now under consideration.
+Thus, as the effects of the REACH and CLP Regulations extend beyond the EU, developments in the regulation of chemicals in the EU need to be closely monitored.

 Changes have also been seen in the application of REACH regulation restrictions, with proposals of restrictions in substance groups (bisphenols and PFASs (per- and polyfluoroalkyl substances)).
-In December 2022, the solicitation of opinions on the restriction proposal for bisphenols with endocrine disrupting properties commenced.
-In January 2023, a comprehensive PFAS restriction proposal covering more than 10,000 PFASs was submitted by 5 Members: Denmark, Germany, the Netherlands, Norway and Sweden.
-In addition, although not limited to the REACH regulation, in Europe, there is a tendency to propose extremely low regulatory concentrations (e.g., tolerable daily intake (TDI)) compared to the past, based on the non-monotonic dose response (NMDR) observed in endocrine disruption and the like.
+In December 2022, the proposal for restriction on bisphenols with endocrine disrupting properties was made by Germany, but was temporarily withdrawn in August 2023.

+With respect to PFASs, in January 2023, a comprehensive PFAS restriction proposal covering more than 10,000 PFASs was submitted by 5 Members: Denmark, Germany, the Netherlands, Norway and Sweden, and public consultation was conducted from March 2023 to September of the same year.
+In response, not only a number of Japanese companies and industry associations, but also the Materials Industry Division of the Ministry of Economy, Trade and Industry of Japan submitted comments pointing out the consistency with Article 2.2 of the TBT Agreement.
+At the WTO/TBT Committee meeting in June 2023, the Government of Japan made a statement together with South Korea regarding the proposed PFAS restrictions as a New Specific Trade Concern.

+With respect to the REACH regulation, although not limited to the REACH regulation, the proposal to significantly lower the threshold for unintentional contamination of persistent organic chemicals regulated by the EU's Persistent Organic Pollutants (POPs) Regulation ((EU) 2019/1021) under the Stockholm Convention continues from 2023 and should be closely monitored.